aysebercin/DynaPIN/README.md

 * **Version Control:** [Git](https://git-scm.com/) is recommended for cloning the repository.
 * **Python:** The package supports Python 3.10 and higher.

+## 🛠 External Dependencies

+While the conda environment handles most libraries, please note:

+**FoldX:** Due to licensing, FoldX cannot be auto-installed.
+Download it from [FoldX Suite](https://foldxsuite.crg.eu/) and provide the path via `--foldx_path`.

 ## 📦 Installation

 DynaPIN utilizes a unified **Conda** environment to manage Python dependencies and system binaries (including the custom C-extensions for `interfacea`).